sagemath/trac_to_gh/Issue 7191.md

 }
 ```

-Changing assignee from was to bober.
+Changing assignee from @williamstein to bober.